 Return value

-The function returns a string with HTML entities replaced by their corresponding characters.
+A string with HTML entities replaced by their corresponding characters.

 Example